MatthijsMu/MatthijsMu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a BSc student in Mathematics and in Computer Science at Radboud University, who is currently enjoying a minor in Physics.
-At the moment, I am busy studying my two degrees and getting involved in research via my faculty's Honours programme.
-I always thought I had a preference for applied mathematics, but I am currently really enjoying the more abstract courses, in particular Topology and Measure Theory.
+I am a BSc student in Mathematics and in Computer Science at Radboud University.
+I also enjoy Physics courses, which at the moment will remain a minor.
+At the moment, I am also involved in an extracurricular research-oriented Honours programme.
+This website is primarily dedicated to study-related things, for example it has a list of course summaries that I made.
+But I also use it to export some of my pastimes, such as my art.

-Mathematical puzzles have occupied me since longer: I once participated in the [Dutch Mathematical Olympiad](https://wiskundeolympiade.nl/docenten/info-in-english) (2021), where I got to 16th place in the national finale.
-I did a secondary school project on optimizing Black Jack strategies using reinforcement learning, which was awarded the first prize in the [OMO PWS Contest](https://www.omojaarverslag.nl/verslag2022/f/omoprijzen/omoprijzen-een-bijzondere-motiveringsprijs-voor-leerlingen) (2022).
-This summer (2023), I was selected for the [Cornell, Maryland, Max Planck Pre-doctoral Research School](https://cmmrs.mpi-sws.org/).
-It was a very inspiring experience where I met many talented and passionate researchers.
+Some of my past experiences that I am quite proud of: I once participated in the [Dutch Mathematical Olympiad](https://wiskundeolympiade.nl/docenten/info-in-english) (2021), where I got to 16th place in the national finale.
+I did a secondary school project on optimizing Black Jack strategies using Reinforcement Learning, which was awarded the first prize in the [OMO PWS Contest](https://www.omojaarverslag.nl/verslag2022/f/omoprijzen/omoprijzen-een-bijzondere-motiveringsprijs-voor-leerlingen) (2022).
+In summer 2023, I got an exclusive look into CS research by participating in the [Cornell, Maryland, Max Planck Pre-doctoral Research School](https://cmmrs.mpi-sws.org/).
+I had never experienced my area of studies in this way before, and it opened my eyes to the possibilities within scientific research.

 {style="text-align: justify;"}